karannb/bits-f464-labs/Tutorial2/README.md

 As we had discussed, I am attaching the solution to problem 3.
-The only other problem eithout a solution is Q9, but I already solved for $E[X^2]$ in the class; You can ask Prof. Ashwin about the probability tree part. <br>
+The only other problem without a solution is Q9, but I already solved for $E[X^2]$ in the class; You can ask Prof. Ashwin about the probability tree part. <br>
 Solution -
 ```math
 \begin{align*}